 - Elastohydrodynamic lubrication

-Despite, the different lubrication requirements of these components.
-In fact, the thickness of the oil determines its; coefficient of friction; and defines four distinct regions of lubrication.
+So, the thickness of the oil determines, its coefficient of friction and defines, four distinct regions of lubrication.

-Engine bearings and the piston mostly operate; in the “hydrodynamic lubrication” region.
-Where, a thick film separates the moving metal surfaces.
-So, that there is no chance of them coming into contact.
+So, engine bearings and the piston mostly operate, in the “hydrodynamic lubrication” region.
+Where, a thick oil film, separates the moving metal surfaces.
+As a result, there is no chance of them, coming into contact.

-When the pistons are momentarily stationary; however, the layer of oil can be similar in thickness to the surface roughness.
-In this “mixed lubrication” region; the metal surfaces intermittently come into direct contact.
+However, when the pistons are momentarily stationary; the layer of oil can be similar in thickness, to the surface roughness.
+In this “mixed lubrication” region, the metal surfaces, intermittently come into direct contact.

-If the thickness of the oil film is smaller than the surface roughness; then the metal surfaces rub together repeatedly.
-Contact between the cams and the tappets in the valve train; span the mixed and boundary regions.
+If the thickness of the oil film, is smaller than the surface roughness; then the metal surfaces, rub together repeatedly.
+Consequently, contact between, the cams and the tappets in the valve train; span the mixed and boundary regions.

 Thank You !